alexbaeza/opkustomize/README.md

 # OpKustomize

 OpKustomize is a Bash script that facilitates the injection of secrets and environment variable substitution using 1Password CLI (`op`) and `envsubst` respectively.
-It is designed to be used in conjunction with Kustomize for Kubernetes configuration management.
+It is a wrapper around `kustomize build` and it is designed to be used in conjunction with Kustomize for Kubernetes configuration management.

 ## Requirements